Before using Swarthmore's GitHub Enterprise, you'll need to complete the following configuration steps once:

 Set a passphrase that you'll remember and then confirm it a second time.
 After confirming your passphrase, it'll print a key fingerprint and some strange abstract ASCII artwork that you can safely ignore.

 Next, we need to let GitHub know about this key we just created.
 Head over to https://github.swarthmore.edu and log in using your typical Swarthmore account credentials (same account you use for email).
 It may ask for your name, email address, or other information.
 Fill that in.

-After you've named your account, you need to copy in the entire contents of the id_rsa.pub file that you generated earlier.
+After you've named your key, you need to copy in the entire contents of the id_rsa.pub file that you generated earlier.
 Make sure you use the file ending in .pub.
 You can dump the contents of the file by executing:

-Copy the entire output of that file, paste it into the Key box on GitHub, and click Add Key.
+Copy the entire output of that file, paste it into the Key box on GitHub, and click Add SSH Key.

 Before you starting using the git command on the command line, you need to give it a basic configuration.
 This will tell git who you are, making it easy for you and your partner to identify who committed code to your shared repository.

 Replace the email and name strings with your email address and name.
 If you have not run these commands, then the very first git commit will fail and tell you to run them.